im-sohyeon/Projects_Yonsei/location finding/location_finding.md

 ---
 ### Contents
 >STEP 1.
 Ramdom location showing
->2.
-Algorithm
+>STEP 2. location showing of continuous moving
 >3.
 How to build code
 >4.
 Results
 >5.
 Discussions

 ### STEP1.
 Random location showing
-> Building a code that
+> Building a code to make random movement and stop movement with showing the result of location when "2" is pressed.
+> Basic algorithm is :
 > move ramdomly ➡️ stop moving if "2"is pressed ➡️ show the result of location as coordinate form
 ~~~
 void randommove(int Row, int Column, int *rowplus, int *columnplus) ;